DHBern/HistFalk-OralHistoryArchive/README.md

     ```

-3.Build the Docker image as described above.
+3. Build the Docker image as described above.
 Currently options ``d and --rm`` are used.
 ``$ sudo docker run -p 4000:4000 -d --rm --name oh-archive oh-archive``

 Note: If something in the project structure changed, maybe you have to adjust the Dockerfile too.